 So How Do I Watch RTE in USA /UK?

 It’s not actually that hard to do, when you connect to RTE player the site determines your location.
 It does this by checking the location of your IP address – if it’s an Irish IP then fine but anywhere else and you get redirected to the international version of RTE player which blocks most of the decent shows and all the sport like GAA.
 The RTE player international version is ok, but the majority of shows and sports are not available on this site, you can watch most of the local news broadcasts though.

 So all you need to do is change your IP address to an Irish one.
 It’s actually not that easy to change your real IP address as it’s controlled by your ISP and is linked to the country you connect from.
 Fortunately there is another way, and that is connecting via a VPN or proxy server, when you do this the web site see’s the servers address and not your real one.
 So if the VPN server is in Ireland, you will also appear to be in Ireland and all Irish only resources like RTE Player will work just fine.

-It’s a little program called Identity Cloaker which sits in the taskbar and you simply select the country you need to connect to –
+So here’s the little program called NordVPN which sits in the taskbar on a PC and you simply select the country you need to connect to –

 So for RTE we’d obviously select one of the Irish servers and then press connect.
 You then open your browser as normal, and when you visit the RTE player site, you’ll get the Irish version of the site rather than the International one simply based on your IP address.
 In fact you can enjoy any Irish TV stations plus lots of other sites restricted by location.

 Using the Irish server you can watch anything on the site as RTE considers your location to be Ireland, have a go all the channels should be available from rté one and you can also watch RTE player live sport.